Last updated on February 10th, 2021 at 01:15 pm

 - For insurance companies, a drug screening may be a part of qualifying for coverage or for receiving a settlement amount.
 Taking drug testing and analysis screenings and passing them will be instrumental in making this possible.

-- During child custody cases, drug tests may be ordered as part of determination for custody or visitation.
+- During child custody cases, drug tests may be ordered as part of the determination for custody or visitation.
 Knowing that one can pass a test can help ensure that they are able to move through the custody process with the best results possible.

 In short, individuals may find that they need to take their own drug test in a variety of situations including those above.
 It’s a simple fact of life in the modern era, and one that you’ll need to be prepared for.